NexiusTailer/MapFix/README.md

 sampctl package install NexiusTailer/MapFix
 ```

-Include in your code and begin using the library:
+Include in your code and begin using the library (it is set as include by default):
 ```pawn
 #include <mapfix>
 ```